raviinder/contributed-plugins/thematic-slider/README.md

 - open: boolean to set the controls panel (description and slider) open by default
 - autorun: boolean to start the animation automatically (if true, open should be true as well)
 - loop: boolean to restart automatically the animation when it reaches the end of the array
-- description: boolean to show the description control
 - slider: boolean to show the slider controls (description needs to be true for slider to be true)
 - stack: boolean to specify if only the active layer is show or if we stack all layers visibility from 0 to the active layer
+- legendStack: boolean to specify if we only show the legend for the active layer or we stack the legend of the active layer plus the previous one (NOTE: Do not use with custom legend.
+Create the proper array of images instead)
 - layers: array of layers to loop trought
     - id: layer id as define in layer section
     - duration: duration in millisecond to stay on the active layer